adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP39CERT1
 Certificate of less than one academic year in Theology And Religious Vocations.
-Cert. less than one academic yr in Theology & Religious Vocations.
+Cert. <1 academic yr in Theology & Religious Vocations.

 CIP39CERT2
 Certificate of at least one but less than two academic years in Theology And Religious Vocations.
-Cert. at least one but less than two academicyrs in Theology & Religious Vocations.
+Cert. >1<2 academicyrs in Theology & Religious Vocations.

 CIP39ASSOC
 Associate degree in Theology And Religious Vocations.
 Assoc. deg. in Theology & Religious Vocations.

 CIP39CERT4
-Award of more than two but less than four academic years in Theology And Religious Vocations.
+Award of at least two but less than four academic years in Theology And Religious Vocations.
-Award more than two but less than four academicyrs in Theology & Religious Vocations.
+Award >2<4 academicyrs in Theology & Religious Vocations.

 CIP39BACHL
 Bachelor's degree in Theology And Religious Vocations.